freeCodeCamp/guide/src/pages/algorithms/search-algorithms/linear-search/index.md

 Now, how do you tell a computer to find it.

-A computer cannot look at more than value at a given instant of time.
+A computer cannot look at more than the value at a given instant of time.
 So it takes one item from the array and checks if it is the same as what you are looking for.

 ![Linear Search 3](https://i.imgur.com/ZOSxeZD.jpg)